 - Offer mentoring and support to other pupils where possible.

-- Eight mark questions – these are longer answer questions at GCSE that involve skill in both Business Studies knowledge and also English writing as you get marked on SPAG too!
+- Nine mark questions – these are longer answer questions at GCSE that involve skill in both Business knowledge and also English writing as you get marked on SPAG too!

-- The promotion of studying Business Studies and Economics at A Level and beyond.
+- The promotion of studying Business and Economics at A Level and beyond.

-- Using Business skills in other subjects, this may be particularly helpful in PSHE lessons.
+- Using Business skills in other subjects, such as Maths, Geography and PSHE.

 Key Stage 5

 This stage of your education is preparing you for the world of work or further education.
 With this in mind the way that you approach the course should be different.

 - Independent Work – you should be taking ownership of your own learning, reading around the subject and doing extra work at home making sure you fully understand concepts.
 You should be completing at least an hour on top of each lesson.

 - Seneca - test your knowledge on topics using Seneca